-2. Gambled for three hours or more without a proper break X Observed on most longer visits 3.
-Gambled so intensely that you barely reacted to what was going on around you X Observed on most longer visits 4.
-Played very fast X Observed on most longer visits 5.
-Bet \$5 or more per spin most of the time - Only occasionally were players observed betting \$5 spins, and usually players only bet this level for a limited period before lowering the bets.
-6. After winning on poker machines, you play on quickly without even stopping to listen to the music or jingle X Observed on every longer visit 7.
-Rushed from one machine or gaming table to another X Some players did this as a form of playing style.
-Some EGM players did this after witnessing a player lose a significant amount in a machine, or playing for a long time without a big win.
-8. Gambled continuously X 9.
-Played mainly high denomination \$1 machines X Impaired Control Stopped gambling only when the venue was closing - Observers did see players playing until late at night.
-2. Gambled right through your lunch break or usual dinner time X 3.
-Found it difficult to stop gambling at closing time - Observers did see players playing until late at night.
-4. Fell asleep at a machine 5.
-Tried obsessively to win on a particular machine Х 6.
-Started gambling when the venue was opening X Observers conducted observations that commenced when venues were opening.
-Social Behaviours Asked venue staff to not let other people know you were gambling there
+2. Gambled for three hours or more without a proper break X Observed on most longer visits

+3. Gambled so intensely that you Observed on most longer visits

+barely reacted to what was going on х Observed on most longer visits

+around you Λ

+4. Played very fast X Observed on most longer visits

+5. Bet \$5 or more per spin most of - Only occasionally were players

+the time observed betting \$5 spins, and

+usually players only bet this

+level for a limited period before

+lowering the bets.

+6. After winning on poker machines, Observed on every longer visit

+you play on quickly without even Х , , ,

+stopping to listen to the music or

+jingle

+7. Rushed from one machine or Х Some players did this as a form

+gaming table to another of playing style.
+Some EGM

+players did this after witnessing

+a player lose a significant

+amount in a machine, or playing

+for a long time without a big

+win.

+8. Gambled continuously Х

+9. Played mainly high denomination Х

+\$1 machines

+Impaired Control

+1. Stopped gambling only when the - Observers did see players

+venue was closing playing until late at night.

+2. Gambled right through your Х

+lunch break or usual dinner time

+3. Found it difficult to stop - Observers did see players

+gambling at closing time playing until late at night.

+4. Fell asleep at a machine -

+5. Tried obsessively to win on a

+particular machine Х

+6. Started gambling when the venue Observers conducted

+was opening Х observations that commenced

+when venues were opening.

+Social Behaviours

+1. Asked venue staff to not let other

+people know you were gambling

+there -

 2. Had friends or relatives call or On a couple of occasions it

-arrive at the venue asking if you were still there - seemed this may have occurred
+arrive at the venue asking if you - seemed this may have occurred

+were still there

 3. Was impolite to venue staff -

-4. Avoided contact, communicated X
+4. Avoided contact, communicated Х

 very little with anyone else

-5. Stayed on to gamble while friends X On a couple of occasions it
+5. Stayed on to gamble while friends Х On a couple of occasions it

 left the venue seemed this may have occurred

-6. Become very angry if someone 100000000000000000000000000000000000000
+6. Become very angry if someone

-took your favourite machine or spot X
+took your favourite machine or spot Х

-in the venue 1
+in the venue

 Raising Funds/ Chasing

 Behaviour

 1. Got cash out 2 or more occasions Players very often used note

-to gamble using an ATM or X changer and cashier
+to gamble using an ATM or Х changer and cashier

 EFTPOS at venues

-2. Asked to change large notes at 1-0
+2. Asked to change large notes at -

-venues before gambling -
+venues before gambling

-3. Borrowed money from other X
+3. Borrowed money from other Х

 people at venues

-4. Asked for a loan or credit from •
+4. Asked for a loan or credit from -

-venues 5.
-Tried to call phicate of velve at
+venues

 5. Tried to sell objects of value at -

-Venues 6.
-Dut lorge win amounts healt into X
+venues

-6. Put large win amounts back into A
+6. Put large win amounts back into Х

-the machine and kept playing 924
+the machine and kept playing

-7. Tried to cash cheques at venues X
+7. Tried to cash cheques at venues -

-8. Have left the venue to find money to continue gambling Λ
+8. Have left the venue to find money Х

+to continue gambling

 Emotional Responses

-1. Found yourself shaking (while X
+1. Found yourself shaking (while Х

-gambling) Λ
+gambling)

-2. Sweated a lot (while gambling)
+2. Sweated a lot (while gambling) -

-3. Felt nervous/ edgy X
+3. Felt nervous/ edgy Х

 4. Displayed your anger X

 5. Kicked machines X People also hit machines with

-3. Ixicacti macinines Λ their hand, or played in an aggressive way by slapping buttons.
+their hand, or played in an

+aggressive way by slapping

+buttons.

-6. Felt very sad or depressed (after gambling) X
+6. Felt very sad or depressed (after Х

+gambling)

-7. Cried after losing a lot of money
+7. Cried after losing a lot of money -

-8. Sat with head in hand after losing X
+8. Sat with head in hand after losing Х 1

+or sat whith nears in hund after toshing ~1

 Other Behaviours

-Gambled after having drunk a lot of alcohol X And while continuing to drink
+1. Gambled after having drunk a lot X And while continuing to drink

+of alcohol

 Irrational Attributions

-Blamed venues or machines for losing X
+1. Blamed venues or machines for X

+losing

-2. Complained to staff about losing X
+2. Complained to staff about losing Х

-3. Swore at machines or venue staff because you lost X
+3. Swore at machines or venue staff Х

+because you lost